lightrush/framework-laptop-formula/README.md

 ## CHANGELOG
+- Remove fingerprint reader prebuilt packages if updated fprintd is found.
 - Remove AX210 workaround after upgrade to Linux 5.13.
 - Increase the number of retries fingerprint auth allows.
 - Disable AX on AX210 when running kernel 5.11.